-When dealing with an ailment of the eyes, often the greatest concern is if your vision will be affected.
-Cataract surgery is designed to improve your vision, however, since it is surgery there will be some impact on your vision immediately following the procedure.
+When dealing with an eye ailment, your biggest concern is often if/how your vision will be affected.
+Cataract surgery is designed to improve your vision; however, since it is surgery, there will be some impact on your vision immediately following the procedure.

 According to the American Association of Ophthalmology, blurring after cataract surgery is usually caused by swelling or edema of the cornea.
-If this is the case, it will resolve over time.
+If this occurs, it will resolve over time.
 In most cases, patients can see better within a week after surgery.
 You should talk to your eye doctor if your blurring persists.

 After cataract surgery, most people will need glasses.
-Since surgery can change vision, your doctor will wait until your eyes are completely healed before writing a new prescription, which can take up to eight weeks following surgery.
+Since surgery can change vision, your doctor will wait until your eyes completely heal before writing a new prescription, which can take up to eight weeks post-surgery.

-Do I need to wear dark glasses after cataract surgery?
+18. How long do I need to wear dark glasses outside after cataract surgery?

-No, you don’t have to wear sunglasses after cataract surgery.
-However, many find that they are more light-sensitive since more light is entering the eye post-surgery.
+Not everyone needs to wear sunglasses after cataract surgery.
+However, many patients find that they are more light-sensitive because more light enters the eye post-surgery.
 Therefore, the decision to wear sunglasses after the procedure depends on your light sensitivity.
-Almost all modern implants have some UV protection built into the lens itself, but wearing regular protective sunglasses is still recommended.
+Almost all modern implants have some level of UV protection built into the lens itself, but wearing regular protective sunglasses is still recommended.

 What to Expect Post-Surgery

 After your cataract surgery, you will need to spend a little time recovering.
 Recovery from cataract surgery is generally easy.
-Your doctor will oversee your recovery and life should not be majorly impacted.
+Your doctor will oversee your recovery, and your life should not be majorly impacted.

-Surgery requires an anesthetic, so you will have to arrange for a ride home following the procedure.
-You may be able to drive as soon as 24-hours after surgery.
+Surgery requires an anesthetic, so you must arrange a ride home following the procedure.
+You may be able to drive as soon as 24 hours after surgery.

-It depends upon several factors, including the size of the cataract and the health of the individual.
+It depends upon several factors, including cataract size and the individual’s health.
 Your eye may feel itchy or sore immediately after the surgery.
-After a couple of days, most discomfort should disappear.
-Complete healing may take 4-6 weeks.
+Most discomfort should disappear after a couple of days, and complete healing may take four to six weeks.

 Your doctor may ask you to wear an eye patch for a few days after your surgery for protection.